clearhaus/gateway-api-docs/source/index.html.md

 ## Series of transactions

-Clearhaus currently support only one type of subscription billing:
+Clearhaus currently supports only one type of subscription billing:

 * Recurring: Transactions processed at predetermined, regular intervals not exceeding 1 year; e.g. a monthly subscription for a magazine.